Understanding the Problem

 Items here may not be scored but must be included in the solution

-Example: Last year in Problem 1 – It stated in the Spirit of the Problems that the OMER character was supposed to be in costume, although it was not scored, or listed as a required element in the problem.
+Example: One year in Problem 1 it stated in the Spirit of the Problems that the OMER character was supposed to be in costume, although it was not scored, or listed as a required element in the problem.
 If this was missed, and OMER did not wear a costume – then teams received a Spirit of the Problem penalty.

 Time Limit 8 mins